roboflow/inference/docs/quickstart/run_model_on_image.md

         Above, specify:

-        1. `project_id`, `model_version`: Your project ID and model version number.
-[Learn how to retrieve your project ID and model version number](https://docs.roboflow.com/api-reference/workspace-and-project-ids).
+        1. `project_id`, `model_version`: Your project ID and model version number. <a href="https://docs.roboflow.com/api-reference/workspace-and-project-ids" target="_blank">Learn how to retrieve your project ID and model version number</a>.
         2. `confidence`: The confidence threshold for predictions.
 Predictions with a confidence score below this threshold will be filtered out.
-        3. `api_key`: Your Roboflow API key.
-[Learn how to retrieve your Roboflow API key](https://docs.roboflow.com/api-reference/authentication#retrieve-an-api-key).
+        3. `api_key`: Your Roboflow API key. <a href="https://docs.roboflow.com/api-reference/authentication#retrieve-an-api-key" target="_blank">Learn how to retrieve your Roboflow API key</a>.
         4. `task`: The type of task you want to run.
 Choose from `object_detection`, `classification`, or `segmentation`.
         5. `filename`: The path to the image you want to run inference on.